gameli-lab/zero_day/0x00-vagrant/README.md

-"This readme is foe the  hello ubuntu project task."
+"This readme is for the  hello ubuntu project task."